open/close all folders

 - Summon Bigger Fish: Late in the Heart of the Swarm campaign, the objective is to find and kill several stronger-than-normal hybrid in succession.
 Conveniently, the same mission's bonus objectives are to free and take control of two of these.

 OmegaliskAnother massive Zerg breed only seen in two missions, it is incredibly strong and takes a lot of firepower to take down.

-, Kerrigan uses one as her base of operations between missions and can choose to summon a weaker version as her final ability.
+An utterly huge breed of airborne Zerg, tasked with defending Char in the final battles.
+In Heart of the Swarm, Kerrigan uses one as her base of operations between missions and can choose to summon a weaker version as her final ability.